Pant/nextcloudpi-readthedocs/Contribute.md

 There are a lot you can do to help to the NextCloudPi Project.

 ## Report Bugs
 We try to test things out before we ship updates but we don't have the required time to test everything out.
 Reporting Bugs is one helpful thing you can do.
-It helps us maintain our project and  If you use NextcloudPi and find that something isn't working properly, please report it to our [Issues](https://github.com/nextcloud/nextcloudpi/issues) page. *Before reporting a bug, check if it is already answered in [here](https://github.com/nextcloud/nextcloudpi/issues?utf8=%E2%9C%93&q=%20label:question%20)*
+It helps us maintain our project and  If you use NextcloudPi and find that something isn't working properly, please report it to our [Issues](https://github.com/nextcloud/nextcloudpi/issues) page. *Before reporting a bug check if it is already answered in [here](https://github.com/nextcloud/nextcloudpi/issues?utf8=%E2%9C%93&q=%20label:question%20) or in the [FAQ](https://github.com/nextcloud/nextcloudpi/wiki/FAQ)*

 ## Propose things
 An other thing you can do is propose things you would like to see in NextCloudPi Project.
 If you have something in your mind, Send a [feature request](https://github.com/nextcloud/nextcloudpi/issues?utf8=%E2%9C%93&q=label:%22feature%20request%22%20), or just talk about your thoughts in the [forums](https://help.nextcloud.com/c/support/appliances-docker-snappy-vm).
 The more different ideas are put on the table the better.